 Included in the OU Campus WAR is a JSP for Shibboleth support, located under

 /secure.
 The file can be adjusted for specific configuration parameters.
 Assuming that the Shibboleth service provider is set up and working properly, the next steps must be taken to set up OU Campus:

 - Place the JSP into the

 - Update the OU Campus account to use Shibboleth authentication in account settings.
 In the Login Page panel, configure the CAS or Shibboleth URL field.
 Point to the file

 shib:/secure/shibboleth.jsp(file name for the JSP file may vary).

 - Configure the Logout URL field as well.

 - Save the changes.

-- Complete the new user form, leaving the Password field in the User Information panel blank.
+When creating a new user, leave the "Password" field in the user information panel blank.
 The OU Campus username must match the user's Shibboleth ID.